Wildwood through the Years

 1972 through 2022

-Throughout the next 50 years we incorporated many new interment options to meet the needs of our community.
-Our Garden of Memories has expanded over the years, and now houses new charcoal granite niches with custom laser-engraved nameplates for the deceased, alongside bronze cremorials.
-Just a stone’s throw from the office, we also offer community mausoleum spaces, first built in 1992.
+Throughout the next 50 years Wildwood incorporated many new interment options to meet the needs of our community.
+Our Garden of Memories has expanded over the years, and now houses new jet black granite niches with custom laser-engraved nameplates for the deceased, alongside in-ground bronze cremorials.
+Just a stone’s throw from the office, we also offer community mausoleum spaces.

 Our Cemetery in the Contemporary